-Prototype to production, Siemens achieves breakthrough in 3D printing gas turbine blad
+Prototype to production, Siemens achieves breakthrough in 3D printinggas turbine blad.(HY-marketing departmentes)

 GE, Siemens, Turbocam, Rapid Prototyping Services have been working on the manufacture of blades and turbines through 3D printing technology.